bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 In the end, I decided to use IDE + Git instead of these note-taking software.
 I think no matter how well note-taking software is done, it will always be inferior to IDE.
 IDE can have unlimited possibilities with plugins and can conform to your writing habits.

+If you need multi-device synchronization, consider Obsidian, which does not require registration and can be used directly by opening the iCloud folder.
+Moreover, you can still use an IDE to edit on your computer.
+This is inconvenient with Joplin because its directory structure is not human-readable.

 ### FreshRSS + RSSHub + [WeWeRSS](https://github.com/cooderl/wewe-rss)

 I'm relying more and more on RSS, it's efficient to get all the information in one place and not be held hostage by recommendation algorithms.
+One downside is that there's too much information, and it's impossible to read it all, haha, even just reading the titles is a big waste of time.

 RSSHub converts all kinds of websites that don't support RSS into RSS, such as Bilibili, Zhihu, Weibo, Xiaohongshu, Twitter, Telegram...

 WeWeRSS specializes in converting WeChat to RSS.

 The role of FreshRSS is to synchronize the whole platform and fine management, not necessary, but recommended.
 Under normal circumstances RSS client can directly add subscriptions, you can also login to FreshRSS.
+This service has a competitor called TTRSS, which also supports self-host.

 For the client, use Reeder (paid) or NetNewsWire (open source free) for Mac / iOS, and Feedme for Android.
 It's great to have cross-platform synchronization.